 Internet Connections.
 Employees are discouraged from accessing the Internet with Credit Union computers and networks except in the course of Credit Union business (see the Credit Union’s Electronic Communications/Acceptable Use Policy (See Policy 2222).
 Internet access is permitted only through Credit Union firewalls.
 Employees are prohibited from making connections to the internet using non-approved devices such as mobile wireless hotspots, wireless access points, etc., from Credit Union-owned devices without express approval of the [[4120-9.99]].

 Third Party Identification.
-Release of member information related to that specific member shall be only through the Credit Union encrypted Internet Banking system or over the telephone if the Internet Banking system cannot provide secure transmission of the message.
+Release of member information related to that specific member shall be only through the Credit Union's encrypted Internet Banking system or over the telephone if the Internet Banking system cannot provide secure transmission of the message.

 Disclaimers and Removal of Public Postings.
 Whenever an employee posts a message to an Internet discussion group (listserv), an electronic bulletin board, or another public information system, this message must be accompanied by words indicating that the comments do not represent the official position of the Credit Union.
 Any electronic mail sent by Credit Union employees to Internet discussion groups, electronic bulletin boards, or other public forums may be reviewed and removed by [[4120-9.991]] if determined to be inconsistent with the Credit Union's business objectives or existing policy.